 ROTATING SPECIMEN RACK FACILITY

-The rotating specimen rack ("lazy susan") is located in a well on top of the graphite reflector which surrounds the core.
-The rack consists of a circular array of 39 tubular receptacles.
-Each receptacle can accommodate two TRIGA-type irradiation tubes, so that up to 78 separate samples may be irradiated at any one time.
-Vials holding up to 17 ml (four drams) are routinely used in this system.
-Depending upon its geometry, a sample up to about 40 ml could be irradiated by joining two vials.
-Samples are loaded in the specimen rack prior to the startup of the reactor.
+The rotating specimen rack ("lazy susan") is located in between the reactor core and the graphite reflector which surrounds the core.
+The rack consists of a circular array of 40 tubular receptacles.
+Each receptacle can accommodate two TRIGA-type irradiation tubes, so that up to 40 separate samples may be irradiated at any one time.
+Vials holding 1.5 ml to 8 ml are routinely used in this system.
+Depending upon its geometry, larger samples could be irradiated by joining two vials.
+Samples are loaded in the specimen rack prior to the startup of the reactor and removed after shut down.
 The rack automatically rotates during irradiation to ensure each sample receives the same neutron flux.
-Typically the rotating rack is used by researchers when longer irradiation times (greater than five minutes) are required.
 The average thermal neutron flux in the rotating rack position is approximately 1.7 x 1012 n/cm3·s with a cadmium ratio of 6.0 at full power.

-The specimen rack can also be used for gamma irradiations when the reactor is shutdown.
+The specimen rack can also be used for shut down irradiation in order to minimize neutron dose.
 The shutdown gamma flux in the specimen rack is approximately 3 R/min.